 TSMC is an equal-opportunity employer and is committed to providing a workplace free from harassment or discrimination.
 All employment decisions are to be made without regard to race, color, age, gender, sexual orientation, religion, marital status, pregnancy, national origin/ancestry, citizenship, physical/mental disability, military status or any other basis prohibited by law.
 This policy applies to our employees, applicants, customers, and business partners (including independent contractors, vendors, and suppliers).
 Should you have a need, TSMC will provide a reasonable accommodation to complete the application upon request.
-Applicants requiring such accommodation are encouraged to contact us at email@example.com.
+Applicants requiring such accommodation are encouraged to contact us at firstname.lastname@example.org.
+By submitting your personal data, you consent to TSMC’s storage and processing of the data for the purpose of providing you services.
+For more information, please see our Privacy and Cookies Policy.

 If you are an individual with a disability and require a reasonable accommodation to complete any part of the application process, or are limited in the ability or unable to access or use this online application process and need an alternative method for applying, you may contact TSMC North America at (408) 382-8000 for assistance.